 The final report should include the information described in article 28 of the ENPI CBC IR.
-While having the same structure as the annual report, all the reporting modules should present aggregated data and information for the whole implementing period, as well as for the last reported year.
+While having the same structure as the annual report, the aggregated data and information for the whole implementing period, as well as for the last reported year, should be provided.